jorgebucaran/superfine/README.md

 We use the `h` and `text` functions to create the "virtual" DOM nodes that represent how our DOM should look.
 The view isn't made out of real DOM nodes, but a bunch of plain objects.
 Whenever we change the state, we use `patch` under the hood to update the DOM.
 By comparing the old and new virtual DOM, we're able to update only the parts of the DOM that actually changed instead of rendering everything from scratch! 🙌

-In the next example we show how to synchronize an text node and a text field: [try it here](https://cdpn.io/KoqxGW)—it'so easy!
+In the next example we show how to synchronize an text node and a text field: [try it here](https://cdpn.io/KoqxGW)—it'so easy you can probably guess what's going on without much theory.

 ```html
 <script type="module">